SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 #### features

-Feature is ambiguous between ffeature and feature category.
+Feature is ambiguous between ffeature and fcategory.
 Featural is looking at a thing from the perspective of features.
 »⟮A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿emic unit＿⟯.

 ##### types

 »⟮A ffeature⟯« (my term) is a ⟮binary⟯ ⟮value⟯.
-A feature category (rare term) is a feature that can take on multiple values.
+A fcategory (rare term) is a feature that can take on multiple values.
-A feature value is a value of a feature category.
+A feature value is a value of a fcategory.
-Alternatively, we can analyze a feature category as a set of features that together give rise to multiple values.
+Alternatively, we can analyze a fcategory as a set of features that together give rise to multiple values.

 ##### distinctive feature